-As a school, we are currently using a programme called 'Trauma Informed Schools' (TIS) - this is a programme which supports children's wellbeing, gives children a chance to reflect and express themselves.
+As a school, we are currently using a programme called 'Trauma Informed Schools' (TIS) - this is a programme which supports children's well-being, gives children a chance to reflect and express themselves.
 A 'trauma' can be something as simple as a house move, a pet dying, a change of school.
-We are also fortunate to have 'The Nest' which is our well-being room, with support from a trained TIS Practitioner.